cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 - Installing Unlaunch modifies your NAND, and in extreme edge cases has the potential to **brick** the system.
   - While Unlaunch isn't a mandatory install, we will be going through the process of installing it.
 If you don't want to, stop after taking a NAND backup.
 - Make sure your console is decently charged when following this process.
 A sudden power loss could result in serious damage.
-- On Windows, it's recommended to [show file extentions](file-extensions-(windows)) if you are using the default File Explorer.
+- On Windows, it's recommended to [show file extensions](file-extensions-(windows)) if you are using the default File Explorer.

 Get started by [Launching your Exploit](exploit-launch).
 {: .notice--info}